AnswerDotAI/vertexauth/README.md

 This is a helper library for accessing Google Vertex AI models

-To use it, get a Gcloud _Service Account Key File_ (SAKF), then create a vertexauth "superkey" file like so:
+To use it, get a GCloud _Service Account Key File_ (SAKF), then save a default "superkey" file like so:

 ``` python
 import vertexauth